-Command Key combination

-Change size Move mouse cursor to the handle so that the mouse cursor changes to an arrow.
-After that you can position accurate to the last pixel with the help of the Cursor keys or in steps of 10 pixels with the help of the Cursor keys+Shift.
-Note: If an angel dissimilar to 0 via

-property Rotation angle [°] was

-defined for an element, scaling via arrow keys is not possible.
-Scaling object around the center Press Alt during scaling.
-Proportional scaling Press Shift during scaling
+Command Key combination Change size Move mouse cursor to the handle so that the mouse cursor changes to an arrow.
+After that you can position, with pixel precision, using the arrow keys or in steps of 10 pixels with the Shift key held down.
+Note: If an angel dissimilar to 0 via property Rotation angle [°] was defined for an element, scaling via arrow keys is not possible.
+Scaling object around the center Hold down the Alt key when scaling.
+Proportional scaling Hold down the Shift key when scaling.